Definition

 Kazakhstan — Draft Amendments to QMS Requirements for Medical Devices (G/TBT/N/KAZ/35)

-Kazakhstan is proposing a risk-based approach to medical device Quality Management System (QMS) requirements, including potential exemptions from on-site inspections for sterilization processes.
-This shift toward streamlined compliance oversight may reduce administrative burdens for manufacturers while maintaining focus on high-risk production areas.
+Kazakhstan is proposing a risk-based transition for medical device Quality Management System requirements, potentially exempting certain sterilization processes from on-site inspections.
+This shift toward streamlined oversight reduces administrative burdens for manufacturers while requiring closer alignment with risk-based compliance and inspection protocols.

 US Commerce Issues Antidumping and Countervailing Duty Orders on Erythritol From China